Writings from the staff members and students at Made in the Streets in Nairobi, Kenya.

 Construction Updates

 At the far end of the Learning center there is also construction linking us to the main highway.
-The plot which we used to cross through with our vehicles is currently purchased and there is need of this small road to be constructed to have easy access to the Learning center, the girls compound, Coulston's and Mbuvi's houses and the boys complex.
+The plot which we used to cross through with our vehicles is currently purchased and there is need of this small road to be constructed to have

 The mom's house and the nursery houses are completed, just waiting for glasses to be fitted on the windows and paint work.
 At the 19acres the Connor Brown building is done, just awaiting for the grand opening which will be done later on in June.
 This building houses a catering unit, fully furnished, and a salon shop: this building will be used to educate our students in catering and hair dressing and be opened for the community.